QSMxT/QSMxT/README.md

 ![QSMxT Process Diagram](diagram.png)

 ## Installation
-### Simple install and start via VNM
+### install and start via Neurodesk project

-A user friendly way of running QSMxT in Windows, Mac or Linux is via the Virtual Neuro Machine (VNM) provided by the NeuroDesk project:
+A user friendly way of running QSMxT in Windows, Mac or Linux is via the NeuroDesktop provided by the NeuroDesk project:

 1. Install [Docker](https://www.docker.com/)
 2. Install [Neurodesktop](https://neurodesk.github.io)